moughamir/x-cosmos-mcp/docs/PRODUCTS_BY_ID_JSON_ANALYZER.md

 """
 extract_data.py
 ----------------------------------------
-Multithreaded ETL script to extract data from JSON files and transform it into a PostgreSQL-friendly TSV format.
+Multithreaded ETL script to extract data from compressed JSON files and transform it into a PostgreSQL-friendly compressed TSV format.

 Optimized for low-end hardware with features like:
 - Multithreading